How to Fix a Toilet that Bubbles/Gurgles When Flushed

 4. Talk to Your Neighbors

 Plumbers are not cheap.
-Before you therefore enlists the services of one take your time to talk to your neighbors to see if they have the same problem as you do.
+Before you, therefore, enlist the services of one, take your time to talk to your neighbors to see if they have the same problem as you do.

-It is very possible that it is the city’s sewer lines that are blocked which in this case should take the responsibility of unclogging them.
+The city’s sewer lines may be blocked; in this case, they should be responsible for unclogging them.
 You see, being cool with your neighbors has its advantages.

 How to Fix a Toilet That Bubbles/Gurgles When Flushed

-If after investigating you found out that it is not only your toilet drain that is clogged but rather the entire house, the best idea is to call in a professional plumber.
-Some people however will advise you to remove the main sewer cleanout plug and snake the toilet from there.
+If, after investigating, you find out that it is not only your toilet drain that is clogged but rather the entire house, the best idea is to call in a professional plumber.
+Some people will advise you to remove the main sewer cleanout plug and snake the toilet from there.

 Why is it a bad idea to try and do this on your own?
 The whole house’s waste has been piling up inside the main drainpipes for some time.
 This means that the waste inside the drainage is under pressure.

-If you go ahead and remove the plug, you will have the sewage spilling all over your propert.
-It is therefore bad advice to do it and will cost you so much more in the end.
+If you go ahead and remove the plug, you will have sewage spilling all over your property.
+It is, therefore, bad advice to do it and will cost you so much more in the end.

-If however the bubbling toilet problem does not involve other house’s drains, you can go ahead and troubleshoot it.
+If, however, the bubbling toilet problem does not involve other house drains, you can troubleshoot it.
 There are 4 methods to do it:

 1. Unclog the Toilet Using a Toilet Plunger

-A toilet plunger is rubber cup with a stick that is used to unclog toilets.
+A toilet plunger is a rubber cup with a stick to unclog toilets.
 It works by creating a pressure differential between the clog and the bottom of the clog where the pressure below the clog is less than the exerted pressure resulting in the clog being sucked inside the drainpipe.

-To plunge properly, make sure your first plunge is gentle as you engage the plunger properly on the toilet opening.
+To plunge correctly, ensure your first plunge is gentle as you properly engage the plunger on the toilet opening.
 Once it is properly engaged, go ahead and plunge hard.
-Hopefully, the clog will be dislodged and the toilet will stop bubbling.
+Hopefully, the clog will be dislodged, and the toilet will stop bubbling.

 To check if the problem is solved, flush the toilet again and see if it bubbles/gurgles.
-If successful then well and good.
-If not move to the next method.
+If successful, then well and good.
+If not, move to the following method.
 More on how to use a toilet plunger here

 2. Unclog the Toilet Using a Toilet Auger

-A toilet auger or a plumber’s snake is a long cable with a head and a cranking handle that is used to unclog toilets by shredding the clog into smaller pieces or pulling them out.
-Unlike a plunger, the snake goes inside the toilet trap and into the drainpipe where it acts directly on the clog if it’s within its reach.
+A toilet auger or a plumber’s snake is a long cable with a head and a cranking handle used to unclog toilets by shredding the clog into smaller pieces or pulling them out.
+Unlike a plunger, the snake goes inside the toilet trap and into the drainpipe, acting directly on the clog if it’s within reach.

-Most toilet augers are between 3 to 6 feet but professional plumbers often use motorized augers which can exceed 100 feet.
-Again, if you can’t unclog a toilet with the standard auger you should call in a plumber because if the clog is way too deep in the drainpipe he/she might have to remove the toilet.
+Most toilet augers are between 3 to 6 feet, but professional plumbers often use motorized augers, which can exceed 100 feet.
+Again, if you can’t unclog a toilet with the standard auger, you should call in a plumber because if the clog is too deep in the drainpipe, they might have to remove the toilet.

-A standard toilet auger however works most of the time.
-Flush the toilet and look if the toilet is still bubbling or the problem is resolved.
-To learn how to use a toilet auger without scratching your toilet bowl check out this post.
+A standard toilet auger, however, works most of the time.
+Flush the toilet and see if the toilet is still bubbling or if the problem is resolved.
+Check out this post to learn how to use a toilet auger without scratching your toilet bowl.

 If this also does not work out, you still have one more thing to try.